dmitrijsk/AttentionHTR/README.md

 When using the PyTorch implementation of the STR benchmark model [1], images need to be converted into an LMDB dataset.
 See [this section](https://github.com/clovaai/deep-text-recognition-benchmark#when-you-need-to-train-on-your-own-dataset-or-non-latin-language-datasets) for details.
 An LMDB dataset offers extremely cheap read transactions [4].
 Alternatively, see [this demo](https://github.com/clovaai/deep-text-recognition-benchmark/blob/master/demo.py) that uses raw images.

 ### Predictions and fine-tuning

-For fine-tuning and predictions use `train.py` and `test.py` in the `/model` directory.
+The pre-trained models can be used for predictions or fine-tuning on additional datasets using an implementation in `/model`, which is a modified version of the [official PyTorch implementation of the STR benchmark](https://github.com/clovaai/deep-text-recognition-benchmark) [1].
+Use `test.py` for predictions and `train.py` for fine-tuning.
 In both cases use the following arguments:

 * `--Transformation TPS --FeatureExtraction ResNet --SequenceModeling BiLSTM --Prediction Attn` to define architecture.
 * `--saved_model` to provide a path to a pre-trained model.
 In case of `train.py` it will be used as a starting point in fine-tuning and in the case of `test.py` it will be used for predictions.